They say the third time’s the charm.

 So no pressure.

 It’s called Caractère, and you’ll find it in Notting Hill, more or less within sight of The Ledbury (they’re not making these inevitable comparisons any easier on themselves), and within a stone’s throw of CORE by Clare Smyth.
 Step inside, and you’ll immediately note the, ahem, character of the place – with glossy tables and velvet seating counterbalanced by rough brick walls and a cement ceiling.
+By day, it’s light and breezy; by night, a dimly-lit den that’s intensely romantic.

 This blend of edge and polish proves the perfect foil to the food, a creative blend of Italian and French, riffing off Emily’s solidly Franco-centric culinary upbringing and Diego’s own Italian roots.
 He, by the way, was the head chef at La Gavroche – and oversees all the cooking here, while Emily heads up service.